Editorial cover for EVA Algebra: Sequence, Parallel, Conditional

 The Algebraic Laws

-These three operators obey strict algebraic laws — associativity, commutativity, distributivity, and identity — all mathematically certified.
+These three operators obey strict algebraic laws — associativity, commutativity, distributivity, and identity — all review-scoped.
 The laws guarantee that refactoring is safe, parallelization is automatic, and optimizations preserve behavior.
 The compiler can transform your code freely because the algebraic structure guarantees semantic equivalence across transformations.
 No other programming language can make this claim.

 Why This Matters to You